 Most other forms of electrical energy storage (batteries, flywheels, supercapacitors, fuel cells) have limited storage capacity, and are more suited to providing distributed storage or for voltage stabilisation.
 However, in 1978 the world's first compressed air storage plant ("CAES") of 290MW capacity was built at Huntorf in Germany [3].
 In 1991 a 110MW plant was built in McIntosh, Alabama [4], and several other sites throughout the world are being considered for development.
 In a CAES plant, excess power on the grid is used in an electric motor to drive a compressor.
 The compressed air is cooled, and used to fill a large cavern to a pressure of typically 60-70Bar.
-At times of peak demand, compressed air, together with that supplied from combustion processes drives the turbine stage, and is thus converted by an electrical generator and re-supplied to the grid.
+At times of peak demand, compressed air is drawn from the cavern, heated and then supplied to a modified gas turbine.
+The energy from the compressed air, together with that supplied from combustion processes drives the turbine stage, and is thus converted by an electrical generator and re-supplied to the grid.
 In some ways, the cycle is similar to that of a gas turbine, except that the air from the compressor is cooled, stored and reheated before it is burnt in the combustor and expanded in the turbine.